 Uploading files and folders to Google Drive

-If you plan to use Google Drive primarily as cloud-based storage for keeping your files online, it's easy to move files and folders from your computer to your Google Drive.
+If you plan to use Google Drive primarily as cloud-based storage for keeping your files online, it's easy to move files and folders from your computer to your Google Drive using the app.
 Google Drive acts like another folder on your computer.
 Whenever you move a file to the Google Drive folder, that file is moved online and is no longer stored locally on your computer, allowing you to access the same version of that file from any computer connected to the Internet.

-Any file moved to your Google Drive will no longer be stored on your computer's hard drive.
+Any file moved to your Google Drive using the Google Drive app will no longer be stored on your computer's hard drive.
 If you would like to keep a version of the file on both your computer and your Google Drive, you can create a copy to store online.
 Keep in mind, however, that creating multiple versions of a file will not allow you to take advantage of Google Drive's powerful syncing features.

 To upload files: